Knewton/Zoidberg/EXAMPLE.md

 How many pieces of pizza did Michael have left?

 ### Answer interpretation
-The answer is the unknown value of pieces of pizza owned by Michael.
+The answer is the unknown value of pieces of pizza owned by Michael at the end of the problem.

 ## Data extraction